bethebiggreen/honestquic/quic_sigcom_qoe_april/proto-quic_modified/README.md

    - It indicates the number of request.

 2. (only quic_client) --unit=1 or 2 or 3
-   - A scale of time that elpased for downloading.
+   - A scale of time that elapsed for downloading.
 1 for milleseconds, 2 for microseconds and 3 for nanosecods unit.

 3. (only quic_client) --interval_msec=100
    - The interval for assigned milleseconds between each iteration.